-Bid management - how to improve tender preparation, produce high value complex bid responses with less effort, and win bids.
+Bid management - how to improve tender preparation.

-Last minute scrambles to complete sales proposals or RFP submissions before looming deadlines may always be part of the selling experience, yet these days, bid management can all be a whole lot easier.
+Last minute scrambles to complete bids, RFP responses and tender submissions before looming deadlines, may always be part of the selling experience.
+Yet these days, bid management can all be a whole lot easier.

 When a large RFP response is required, everyone pulls their weight and joins in to contribute.